cora0110/distributed-system-proj/docs/Testing.md

 - news: to get all the news

-- receive: to retrieve all the unread chat messages
+- receive: to retrieve all the unread com.distributed.chat messages

 - send TEXT: to send the TEXT message regarding the document being edited